 To show you how difficult this list was to compile, the famous seasonal film “White Christmas” didn’t even make it into my Top 11…in fact, I could have run the list into the hundreds!

 Please have a browse and let me know if you agree or disagree or perhaps you have a particular favorite I haven’t mentioned here.
 And please be aware – There are plenty of Spoilers below!

 1 – Scrooge (A Christmas Carol)

 Christmas Crackered’s number one film for Christmas is Scrooge (A Christmas Carol).
-The Charles Dickens story of a miserly old man who’s only mission in life is to accumulate as much money as possible, and not to spend a penny of it!
+The Charles Dickens story of a miserly old man whose only mission in life is to accumulate as much money as possible, and not to spend a penny of it!

 As time goes on, Scrooge becomes obsessed with money and his emotions disappear leaving him a lonely, bitter old man.

-He goes home one Christmas Eve as bitter as ever, but is visited by his old partner in greed, Jacob Marley.
-Mr Marley died 7 years ago to the night, so appears as a ghostly vision in the early evening.
+He goes home one Christmas Eve as bitter as ever but is visited by his old partner in greed, Jacob Marley.
+Mr. Marley died 7 years ago to the night, so appears as a ghostly vision in the early evening.
 Marley warns the terrified Scrooge that if he doesn’t mend his ways he will for eternity be wandering a sad and guilty afterlife with no end to it.

-Marley warns Scrooge he will be visited by 3 ghosts who will take him back through his life and show him what an impossible, mean and unloved person he is.
+Marley warns Scrooge he will be visited by 3 ghosts who will take him back through his life and show him what an impossible, mean, and unloved person he is.

 Sure enough, Scrooge is woken throughout the night by these 3 apparitions who reveal just what an abominable man he has been.